cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host-a-kcd.md

 ### Terms

+IMPORTANT: These are the terms within the checklist that must be abided by.
+Note - There are exceptions to these requirements in some jurisdictions due to applicable laws & regulations.

 * [ ] No other Kubernetes Community Day event in same major city (check with past organizers)
 * [ ] Minimum of 3 organizers from 3 different organizations
 * [ ] Every organizer has an account on [Cloud Native Community Groups](https://community.cncf.io/)